Elbow and Shoulder Specialist Zurich ▷ Prof. Dr Karl Wieser

 In a shoulder dislocation, the head of the humerus is dislocated from the socket.
 This can lead to a wide variety of consequential damage.
 First, there may be distension of the shoulder joint capsule and its ligaments, and detachment of the joint lip from the glenoid cavity.
 Furthermore, tears of the rotator cuff and nerve injury may occur.

 After dislocation, the shoulder can often be stabilized with conservative therapies.
 However, in some cases, recurrent instability events occur, with the shoulder dislocating or not feeling stable with little outside input.
 This can be treated with either arthroscopic soft tissue surgery (Bankart surgery) or bone block stabilization (Latarjet), depending on the severity and functional demands.
-The team around PD Dr Wieser has a high level of expertise in this field due to scientific work and is considered an international reference center, especially in the complex cases that must be treated with bone block stabilization.
+The team around Prof. Dr Wieser has a high level of expertise in this field due to scientific work and is considered an international reference center, especially in the complex cases that must be treated with bone block stabilization.

 Rotator Cuff Rupture